 You can leverage HCSS Safety software to make a change in the industry – beyond just avoiding citations – by looking at leading indicators and trends so you can identify when incidents are likely to happen.
 For fall protection, making Observations is what's really key to ensuring that employees can recognize and are aware of a situation where they're being exposed to a fall.

-- Place the Observations QR code in areas where people are most likely to be able to see if there are any issues with fall protection or unnecessary risks being taken.
-Find ways to encourage sending in Observations regularly.
-As a manager on safety.hcssapps.com you can filter Outstanding Items for any Observations with the Type of Fall/Slip/Trip.
+- HCSS Safety users should place the Observations QR code in areas where people are most likely to be able to see if there are any issues with fall protection or unnecessary risks being taken.
+Find ways to encourage sending in these Observations regularly.
+As a manager in HCSS Safety, you can filter Outstanding Items for any Observations with the Type of Fall/Slip/Trip.

-- Audit your safety program to see if you have been giving enough awareness to Fall Protection.
+- Auditing your safety program to see if you have been giving enough awareness to Fall Protection becomes much easier with the help of HCSS Safety.
 Review your Meeting History and Inspection History, not just for the number of times crews have focused on their fall risk, but also if crews have seen the same content over and over.
 Sometimes new ways to bring attention to hazards can help keep safety top of mind.

 - If you see an increase in high-risk negative Observations, any Near Misses, or an Incident happens, then use it as a learning tool for all crews.
 You can schedule a Review Meeting for some crews or the entire company that breaks down the recent issue.
 This will serve as a stark reminder that falls are an ever-present danger that has already affected local crews recently.